This thread has been bookmarked. Visit your bookmarked threads to review.

 Check with your State Health Departments.
 States can set higher limits for lead than EPA because it is a public health issue.This post was edited by an admin on January 20, 2014 9:30 PM.

 water testicesailor, can you recommend a good water test?
 With a baby on the way I'd like to know whats in our drinking water.
 I've considered installing a secondary filtered tap on our kitchen sink, maybe I'll proceed a little faster.
 I have to assume most if not all of these filter heavy metals.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.